多功能Markdown处理器 支持插件系统

 warning Missing newline character at end of file final-newline remark-lint 1:1-1:35 warning Marker style should be `.` ordered-list-marker-style remark-lint 1:4 warning Incorrect list-item indent: add 1 space list-item-indent remark-lint 1:25-1:34 warning Emphasis should use `_` as a marker emphasis-marker remark-lint ⚠ 4 warnings

-The following example checks and formats markdown with remark-cli
+The following example checks and formats markdown with remark-cli, which is

 the CLI (command line interface) of remark that you can use in your terminal.